ialbert/bio/docs/bio-fetch.md

 To get a Genbank nucleotides by accession number run:

+    # Obtains nucleotidedata from GenBank
 	bio fetch NC_045512 | head

-`fetch` automatically recognizes protein accessions and will connect to protein database, no further configuration is needed, like so
+`bio fetch` automatically recognizes protein accessions and will connect to protein database, no further configuration is needed, like so

-    # This command download a protein sequence.
+    # Obtains protein data from GenBank
 	bio fetch YP_009724390 | head

 You may also list multiple accession numbers at once:

+    # Obtains mulitple entries from GenBank
     bio fetch NC_045512 MN996532 > genomes.gb

 For more advanced command line data access options to NCBI see Entrez Direct